 Disc jockeys also revolutionized dance clubs and other venues.
 Just like with a radio station, a dance club might have only had one artist or group per night.
 The musicians could play their music, but they probably wouldn’t stray far away.

 But as DJs made their way to dance clubs and discos, they were able to bring their recordings with them.
-The discs were much easier to transport, though DJs also needed other equipment, like turntables.
+The discs were much easier to transport, though DJs also needed other equipment, like turntables and dj tablets.
 Still, the setup was more versatile and could appeal to large audiences.

 More exposure would increase record label profits, and it could advance the careers of various musicians such as B.B.
 King.
 And since the exposure applied to both dance clubs and radio stations, people didn’t have to leave their house to discover new music.